alevar/tiebrush/README.rst

   tiebrush  [-h] -o OUTPUT [-L|-P|-E] [-S] [-M] [-N max_NH_value] [-Q min_mapping_quality] [-F FLAGS] ...

-  Input arguments
+  Input arguments:

   ...
-Input can be provided as a space-delimited list of filenames or as a text file containing a list of filenames, one per each line
+Input can be provided as a space-delimited list of filenames or as a text file containing a list of filenames, one per line

   Required arguments: